Questions and Answers

 Desflurane has a low boiling point (22.8°C).
 The administration via a Syringe and Syringe Pump is not possible.

-12. What type of gas sampling tube can be used?
+11. What type of gas sampling line can be used?

 Always refer to the gas monitor manual regarding which sampling line to use.
-Connecting the incorrect type or length of tube may cause incorrect Fet/MAC readings from the gas monitor.
+Connecting the incorrect type or length of line may cause incorrect Fet/MAC readings from the gas monitor.

 The highest gas concentration occurs at the start of the inspiration cycle when the recycled gas is mixed with the fresh gas from the AnaConDa evaporator.
 However this represents a short peak and the concentration decreases rapidly to its lowest point at the end of inspiration.
 Most monitors show a Fi value which is measured at the end of inspiration thus showing a low value when using the AnaConDa.
 The expiratory values are measured at the end of expiration which gives the value of alveolar concentration.